 The National Mesothelioma Virtual Bank (NMVB) supports research by collecting and distributing biospecimens donated by mesothelioma patients.
 Without organizations like the NMVB, many researchers would never have the opportunity to directly study this rare disease.

 The University of Pittsburgh School of Medicine founded the National Mesothelioma Virtual Bank in 2006 with a grant from the Centers for Disease Control (CDC) and help from the National Institute for Occupational Safety and Health (NIOSH).
 Since then, the bank has added more than 1,400 annotated cases to its database, and its inventory has grown to more than 1,700 biospecimens.

-The goal of the virtual tissue bank is to support research that will benefit all mesothelioma patients and treatment specialists by expediting the discovery of new preventative measures, by helping to uncover therapeutic interventions and by moving science closer to a cure.
-It does this by linking together data associated with specimens collected and stored at four different institutions.
+The NMVB’s goal is to support research that will benefit mesothelioma patients and treatment specialists by expediting the discovery of new preventative measures, helping uncover therapeutic interventions and moving science closer to a cure.
+It does this by linking data associated with specimens collected and stored at five different institutions.

 Our team of Patient Advocates can help you find and enroll in a mesothelioma clinical trial that's right for you.Get Help Now

 Researchers can look at the virtual bank’s database online to see what is available and determine if it has the specimens needed for a particular research study.
 The inventory is organized by specimen availability, demographics, staging and vital status.